-How To Increase Your Family Medicine Certification Exam By 100 Points
+How to Increase Your ABFM Family Medicine Certification Exam Score by 100 Points

-This article is going to show two very easy ways to help increase your Family Medicine Certification score by 100 points.
-We already know that pass rates for the ABFM exam hover around 90% for all test-takers.
-And we know that superior test-taking skills alone are not sufficient to pass the exam.
-While there is no magic pill or wand to achieve this, these two techniques are the most useful, easy to implement and only requires a little of your time.
-This means anyone can take advantage of them.
-The first tactic is to use a system over a couple of months to identify what you don’t know.
+The first strategy is to identify what you don’t know.
 Sounds easy, right?
 The key is to go through a curriculum and identify what you don’t know—not what you are weak at—but what you don’t know.
 The second strategy is to take advantage of human error.
-Tests are written by humans, of course, and humans make errors.
-This article will show you 5 very easy techniques to narrow down an answer choice to either the correct answer or to a 50/50 probability – even without knowing anything about the topic.
-By combining these two strategies, you’ll be able to increase your Family Medicine certification score by 100 points – which could be the difference between passing or failing.
+Tests are written by humans, and humans make errors from time to time.
+By paying attention to five types of flaws that question writers make, you can narrow down an answer choice to either the correct answer or a 50/50 probability, even without knowing anything about the topic.
+By combining these two strategies, you’ll be able to increase your Family Medicine Certification Exam score by 100 points, which could be the difference between passing or failing.
 Let’s get started.

-As you begin to study for your exam there are areas you know well and are comfortable with.
+As you begin to study for your exam, you’ll find that there are areas you are comfortable with.
 Maybe you have a special interest in endocrinology and feel confident with any question that might be asked on diabetes insipidus.
-Because you are confident in endocrinology you spend less time reviewing it.
-Let’s call this your known knowns.
-There is very little utility in spending too much time on your known knowns in preparing for your exam.
+Because you are confident in endocrinology, you spend less time reviewing it.
+This is one of your known knowns.
+There is little utility in spending too much time on your known knowns when preparing for your exam.

-During medical training, I realized my understanding of liver disease was poor.
+During medical training, my understanding of liver disease was poor.
 Hepatic encephalopathy was just a term to me.
-I did not understand how or why it occurred and I had a poor grasp on managing the condition.
+I did not understand how or why it occurred, and I had a poor grasp on managing the condition.
 Liver disease was a known unknown.
 Because I recognized this specific deficiency, I was able to target my learning to diseases of the liver.

 Known unknowns are things you’re aware that you don’t know—you can recognize that you don’t understand them.
 Unknown unknowns, however, are unexpected because you don’t know they exist.

-The way to supercharge your In-training or Certification exam score is to identify your unknown unknowns.
-It takes a little effort, but it is rather easy.
+The way to supercharge your ITE or Family Medicine Certification Exam score is to identify your unknown unknowns.
+It takes a little effort, but the steps are rather easy.
 All you need are two things:

 The system works like this.

-You must do this for every question you get incorrect.
-I also encourage it for questions you may answer correctly but discovered new information in the explanation that you previously did not know.
+You should do this for every question you get incorrect.
+I also encourage it for questions you may have answered correctly but discovered new information in the explanation that you previously did not know.

 After a month or two of recording your incorrect answer explanations, you will have a filled notebook of your unknown unknowns and maybe many of your known unknowns.
-If you do this on a consistent basis and get through 1,000 to 2,000 question bank questions for a 300-question standardized exam, you’ll have identified most of your blind spots that questions can be asked about.
-You end up converting your unknown unknowns to known knowns.
+If you do this on a consistent basis and get through 1,000 to 2,000 question bank questions for a 300-question standardized exam, you’ll identify most of your blind spots that questions can be asked about.
+You will convert your unknown unknowns to known knowns.

 I use the same system and process to prepare for all standardized exams.
-And even used it to learn how to read EKGs better than a cardiologist.
+You can even use it to learn how to read EKGs better than a cardiologist.

-How can you use the errors made by question writers to boost your score?
+You can use the errors made by question writers to boost your score.

 The Anatomy of a Question